 A student qualifies For Veteran's Benefits during a period of financial aid warning.
-Please refer to the Veterans Benefits and Transition Act of 2018 Policy.
+Please refer to the Veterans Academic Progress/Probation Policy.

 Trade Readjustment Act (TRA)

 A student qualifies for TRA benefits during one period of financial aid warning.